kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 ## Last Cell Signal Beacon
 If you have Backtrack enabled (see the 'Paths' guide) and it is configured to record cell signal, you will see a beacon created for the last known location where you had a cell signal.

-You can disable this beacon in Settings > Navigation > 'Last signal beacon'.
+You can disable this beacon in Settings > Paths > 'Last signal beacon'.